coderholic/pyradio/docs/index.md

 ### Specifying a station's Referer URL

-Although **PyRadio** is meant to be a readio station player, it can also be used to listen to video stations transmitting m3u8 playlists (HTTP Live Streaming or HLS).
+Although **PyRadio** is meant to be a radio station player, it can also be used to listen to video stations transmitting m3u8 playlists (HTTP Live Streaming or HLS).

 The thing with these transmissions is that usually a **Referer URL** has to be provided so that the connection does not fail.